concussionjs/concussionjs-proxy/README.md

-Hipache: a distributed HTTP and websocket proxy
+ConcussionJS Proxy Services Layer: a distributed HTTP and websocket proxy with rate limiting built on hipache
 ===============================================

 What is it?
 -----------

-Hipache is a distributed proxy designed to route high volumes of http and websocket traffic to unusually large numbers of virtual hosts, in a highly dynamic topology where backends are added and removed several times per second.
+A distributed proxy built to support massive scale with rate limiting capabilities built to tier levels of service and provide extra layers of security.

-It is particularly well-suited for PaaS (platform-as-a-service) and other environments that are both business-critical and multi-tenant.
+ConcussionJS Proxy Services Layer is designed to be deployed along with ConcussionJS Core Platform, though it can be deployed independently as well per the instructions below.

-Hipache was originally developed at [dotCloud](http://www.dotcloud.com), a popular platform-as-a-service, to replace its first-generation routing layer based on a heavily instrumented nginx deployment.
+Th ConcussionJS proxy is built on Hipache, originally developed at [dotCloud](http://www.dotcloud.com), a popular platform-as-a-service, to replace its first-generation routing layer based on a heavily instrumented nginx deployment.
 It currently serves production traffic for tens of thousands of applications hosted on dotCloud.

-Hipache is based on the node-http-proxy library.
+Hipache was in turn built on the node-http-proxy library.

 Run it!